Konstal: Alstom Konstal (1997-present)

 Shortly after the transfer of Konstal's shares to NFI, the Linke-Hofmann-Busch plant in Salzgitter (part of the GEC Alsthom Group) was looking for a partner in Central Europe.
 After considering various companies, the Chorzów plant was selected, which was commissioned to produce 580 chassis for freight wagons.
 In December 1996, a general meeting of shareholders was held, in which a decision was taken to increase the share capital of Konstal to make room for the possibility of a GEC Alsthom takeover.
 Polish interior ministry approved this resolution on 21 February 1997.
 Seven days later, GEC Alsthom bought 60% of the shares from NFI.
 In June 1997, GEC Alsthom bought out state treasury and employee shares.

 On 22 June 1998, GEC Alsthom became simply Alstom, and the Chorzów plant rebranded as Alstom Konstal.
 Together with administrative changes, workshops received several structural upgrades.
 Towards the end of 1990s, Alstom Konstal employed close to 900 workers.

 At the beginning of its activity as an international holding company, Alstom Konstal started producing new types of freight wagons, however the production of trams was still key to the factory.
 Between 1998 and 2001, the company supplied Polish cities with low-floor wagons of types 116N, NGd99 as well as 116Nd and high-floor 105N2k/2000 trams.
 A lack of further orders paused the production of trams in Chorzów.
 The 105N family became the longest and most produced tram in Poland – between 1973 and 2001, a total of nearly 3500 wagons were built in over 20 standard and narrow-gauge varieties.

 At the beginning of the twenty-first century, Alstom decided that the Chorzów plant would not be a universal factory.
 Alstom decided to give the workshop a new speciality.
 Alstom Konstal, in addition to the production of trams, was to deal with the construction of metro cars.

 In search of further orders, the company took part in various tenders.
 Between 2001 and 2005, the company produced and delivered 14 Metropolis 98B trains for the Warsaw metro.
 By 2005, the plant had completed orders for Citadis trams for Istanbul and Metropolis metro trains for Budapest and Amsterdam.
 At the beginning of 2017, it was decided that Alstom Konstal would produce metro trains for Dubai.
 In connection with the implementation of this project, it was announced that the plant will be expanded with a second, separate production line.
 In May of that year, the company employed over 1200 people.

 At the end of November 2018, a new assembly line was opened for the production of Intercity Next Generation trains (Coradia Stream) ordered in July 2016 by the Dutch national carrier Nederlandse Spoorwegen.

+In 2023, Alstom’s operations in Poland were consolidated under a single company, Alstom Polska S.A.
+Since then, the plant has operated as the Chorzów branch of this company.